-Before getting to my original post, let’s explore two hypothetical situations.
-Let’s say you were buying your first home.
+You were buying your first home.
 Starter homes where we live are around $150,000.
-Let’s assume you are going to take out a 15 year mortgage with a rate of 3.79%.
-You have no kids, and 6 months into the mortgage you get a raise at work.
-You commit to putt that raise towards your mortgage until it is paid off.
-Two months later you become pregnant (you find out about it two months after that), and are weighing the option of pushing pause.
+You are going to take out a 15 year mortgage with a rate of 3.79%.
+You have no kids yet.
+6 months into the mortgage you get a $400/mo raise at work.
+You commit to put that raise towards your mortgage until it is paid off.
+Two months after moving in you conceive, and an additional two months later you find out about the baby.
+This is when you start to weigh the option of pushing pause on the extra payments.

-If you choose to push pause, it will be around month 10 of the mortgage and push pause.
+In this scenario, you would be pausing additional payments around month 10 of the mortgage.
 The baby is born in the 17th month.
-After all of the bills come in and everyone is healthy, you resume payments in the 19th month, with a big $4000 payment (9 months from pause, plus the $400 that would have gone to month 19).
+After all of the bills are paid (out of your Health Savings Account) and everyone is healthy, you resume payments in the 19th month.
+You kick this off with a big $4000 payment - 9 months of pausing, plus the $400 that would have gone to month 19.

 Bold indicates months with extra payments.